opensci/blog.opensci.info/_posts/2014-05-11-PLoS-ALM-Interactive-Charts-Google-Fusion-Tables.md

 comments: true
 ---

-In the [previous part][part1] of this article series we made a chart showing PLoS ALM data using the Javascript Google Charts API.
+In the [previous part][part1] we made a chart showing PLoS ALM data using the Javascript Google Charts API.

-[old chart][oldchart]

-Because it was Javascript it allowed some basic interaction.
-For example, we could hover the mouse on a column, and see the exact number of citations, and the full title of the article.
+[The chart][oldchart] allowed some basic interaction, for example we could hover the mouse on a column, and see the exact number of citations and the full title of the article.

-The chart was limited in that the user could not control which year to view, or which citations to use.
-Although they could see the article name, actually reading an article required additional manual steps.
+However the user could not control which year to view, or which citations to use.
+Although they could see the article name, there was no way to click through to read the full article.

-In this article, we will learn how to let the user select which data they want to see, and automatically include a link so the user may read the full article.
+In this article, we will learn how to let the user select which data they want to see, and automatically include a link so the user can read the full article.

-[part1]: /7230/PLoS-ALM-Charts-with-Google-Fusion-Tables
+[part1]: /7230/
 [oldchart]: /file/7230/columnChart.html